kensipe/spock-workshop/Readme.md

 * [Spock Documentation](http://spockframework.org/spock/docs/1.3/all_in_one.html#_grouping_interactions_with_same_target)
 * Editors: [IntelliJ](https://www.jetbrains.com/idea/) or [VSCode](https://code.visualstudio.com/)
 * [Gradle Docs](https://docs.gradle.org/current/userguide/userguide.html)

-**note:** This has been tested with Java 8, there is a change in groovy that causes illegal access issues in Java 11 for one of the components.
-This is NOT a Spock issue.

 ## Getting Started
 The code provided is using [Gradle](https://gradle.org/).
 So after you clone the repo, type: